ABC’s of Our Mexican Travels

 B=Barrio/neighborhood.
 Bodega/storefront

-H=There are a few small hospitals in the Lake area & more being built.
-Gringos sometimes have smaller procedures done here & go to the states (if on Medicare) for things like hip/knee replacements.
+H=There are a few small hospitals in the Lake area and more being built.
+Gringos sometimes have smaller procedures done here and go to the states (if on Medicare) for things like hip/knee replacements.
 I’m told hospital care here is excellent.
-There are assisted living & nursing home facilities also.
-Most have good reputations in terms of care & cost.
-Mexican people in general are strongly family oriented & faithful caregivers.
+There are assisted living and nursing home facilities also.
+Most have good reputations in terms of care and cost.
+Mexican people in general are strongly family oriented and faithful caregivers.
 No hospice per se.
-Hospice care takes place at home.
-Humidity averages 20% lower than in Hillsborough.
-Housekeeper=$2.50/hr + benefits.
+End of life care takes place at home.

-I-Infinito posibilidades of discovery in this new culture!
 J=Ajijic & Guadalajara are in the state of Jalisco (J is pronounced H).

 O=Jose Clemente Orozco.
 Importante Mexican political muralist with prominent work in Guadalajara.